Crabcakes, ribs, banana splits for S. Korea state dinner

-WASHINGTON (AP) — Crab cakes, beef short ribs and a newfangled banana split have made the cut for this week’s White House state dinner honoring South Korea’s seven decades of relations with the United States.
+WASHINGTON (AP) — Crabcakes, beef short ribs and a newfangled banana split have made the cut for this week’s White House state dinner honoring South Korea’s seven decades of relations with the United States.

 First lady Jill Biden and her team previewed the food and decor on Monday.